Alan-Robertson/quantum_measurement_error_mitigation/README.md

 python setup.py install
 ```
 Some of the examples may make use of [QiskitPool](https://github.com/Alan-Robertson/QiskitPool)
+To use MThree with the simulated errors from this codebase please use the fork [here](https://github.com/Alan-Robertson/mthree)

 ### Usage
 See the examples directory, or the tests for some examples of using this package.